imitsioni/kth-rpl-hackathon-2022/README.md

 # kth-rpl-hackathon-2022
 Repository hosting the code for the 2022 Robotics, Perception and Learning hackathon

-The theme for the hackathon this year was to perform a Furoshiki with Baxter!
+The theme for this year's hackathon was inspired by a Japanese technique of wrapping objects with a cloth (furoshiki) and it was performed by Baxter!
 ### Furoshiki - Japanese Gift Wrapping

 <div align="center">